stealthman22/100-days-of-code/r3-log.md

 ### DAY 59 (12th MARCH 2020)

 Went for a design thinking Bootcamp organized by Delta Airlines and Junor Achievers.
 It was awesome.
 Learnt amazing problem-solving techniques.
 Glad for the opportunity to be a part of such an amazing atmosphere

+### DAY 60 - 61 (13th - 15th March 2020)

+Been working through the mobile responsiveness of my site.
+The navbar isn't working fully but I have started working on other sections too.